PersocomAI/.github/profile/README.md

 - **Command and Trigger System**
   Dedicated commands and trigger phrases to manage the AI and activate special features.

+- **Optional Scripts**
+  Enhance the AI’s functionality with non-disruptive, optional, and customizable scripts.

 - **Adaptive AI Models**
   Later planned automatic switching of AI models based on different use cases.
 For example: normal and roleplay mode.

+- **Roleplaying Capability**
+  This character will be capable of roleplaying[^2] as other characters if you wish.

+- **Roleplay Management**
+  Create and manage roleplays, which are stored separately within the web UI, making it simple to continue your roleplays at any time.

+- **Advanced Roleplay Mode**
+  Including features such as message editing and deletion.

+- **World Building for Roleplay**
+  Build an entire fictional world the AI can draw knowledge from for more immersive roleplay.

 - **Optional Cloud API Integration**
   Use external APIs (with your consent) for non-sensitive tasks when you need more powerful models.
 For example for roleplay world building.

+- **Plugin System**
+  Python based custom plugins executed before and after AI text generation.
+Important: Use only custom plugins from trusted sources.

 - **Hands-Free Interaction**
   Later planned support for text-to-speech and speech-to-text, enabling full hands-free and screen-free use.

 - **Daytime, Time, and Weather Support**
   Leverages online services like the Open Meteo API to provide real-time weather data, including current conditions and forecasts, along with time-related features.

-- **Plugin System**
-  Python based custom plugins executed before and after AI text generation.
-Important: Use only custom plugins from trusted sources.

-- **Advanced Roleplay Mode**
-  Including features such as message editing and deletion.

-- **World Building for Roleplay**
-  Build an entire fictional world the AI can draw knowledge from for more immersive roleplay.

 - **Secure Online WebUI**
   Optional support for establishing a highly secure connection via the Web UI while on the go.